MicrosoftDocs/PowerShell-Docs/gallery/faqs.md

 ## How can I publish to the PowerShell Gallery?

-You must register an account in the PowerShell Gallery before you can publish items to the Gallery.
-This is because publishing items requires a NuGetApiKey, which is provided upon registration.
+You must register an account in the PowerShell Gallery before you can publish packages to the Gallery.
+This is because publishing packages requires a NuGetApiKey, which is provided upon registration.
 To register, use your personal, work, or school account to sign in to the PowerShell Gallery.
 A one-time registration process is required when you sign in for the first time.
 Afterwards, your NuGetApiKey is available on your profile page.

-Once you have registered in the Gallery, use the [Publish-Module](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) or [Publish-Script](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) cmdlets to publish your item to the Gallery.
+Once you have registered in the Gallery, use the [Publish-Module](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) or [Publish-Script](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) cmdlets to publish your package to the Gallery.
 For more details on how to run these cmdlets, visit the Publish tab, or read the [Publish-Module](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) and [Publish-Script](https://go.microsoft.com/fwlink/?LinkID=760387&clcid=0x409) documentation.

-**You do not need to register or sign in to the Gallery to install or save items.**
+**You do not need to register or sign in to the Gallery to install or save packages.**

 ## I received "Failed to process request.
 'The specified API key is invalid or does not have permission to access the specified package.'.
-The remote server returned an error: (403) Forbidden." error when I tried to publish an item to the PowerShell Gallery.
+The remote server returned an error: (403) Forbidden." error when I tried to publish a package to the PowerShell Gallery.
 What does that mean?

 This error can occur for the following reasons:

 - **The specified API key is invalid.**
      Ensure that you have specified the valid API key from your account.
 To get your API key, view your profile page.
-- **The specified item name is not owned by you.**
+- **The specified package name is not owned by you.**
-     If you have confirmed that your API key is correct, then there may already exist an item with the same name as the one you are trying to use.
-The item may have been unlisted by the owner, in which case it will not appear in any search results.
-To determine if an item with the same name already exists, open a browser and navigate to the item's details page: `https://www.powershellgallery.com/packages/<itemName>`.
+     If you have confirmed that your API key is correct, then there may already exist a package with the same name as the one you are trying to use.
+The package may have been unlisted by the owner, in which case it will not appear in any search results.
+To determine if a package with the same name already exists, open a browser and navigate to the package's details page: `https://www.powershellgallery.com/packages/<packageName>`.
 For example, navigating directly to `https://www.powershellgallery.com/packages/pester` will take you to the Pester module's details page, whether it is unlisted or not.
-If an item with a conflicting name already exists and is unlisted, you can:
+If a package with a conflicting name already exists and is unlisted, you can:
-    - Select another name for your item.
+    - Select another name for your package.
-    - Contact the owners of the existing item.
+    - Contact the owners of the existing package.

 ## Why can't I sign in with my personal account, but I could sign in yesterday?

 Please be aware that your gallery account does not accommodate changes to your primary email alias.
 For more information, see [Microsoft Email Aliases](https://windows.microsoft.com/windows/outlook/add-alias-account).

-## Why don't I see all the gallery items when I select all the Category checkboxes on the Items tab?
+## Why don't I see all the gallery packages when I select all the Category checkboxes on the packages tab?

-By selecting a Category checkbox, you are stating "I would like to see all items in this category."
-Only the items in the selected categories will be displayed.
-So similarly, by selecting all the Category checkboxes, you are stating "I would like to see all items in any category."
-But some items in the gallery do not belong to any of the categories listed, so they will not appear in the results.
-To see all items in the gallery, uncheck all the Categories, or select the Items tab again.
+By selecting a Category checkbox, you are stating "I would like to see all packages in this category."
+Only the packages in the selected categories will be displayed.
+So similarly, by selecting all the Category checkboxes, you are stating "I would like to see all packages in any category."
+But some packages in the gallery do not belong to any of the categories listed, so they will not appear in the results.
+To see all packages in the gallery, uncheck all the Categories, or select the packages tab again.

 ## What are the requirements to publish a module to the PowerShell Gallery?